Orchestral and Wind Ensemble

 Premiered February 1, 2005 by the University of Michigan Symphony Orchestra, conducted by Christopher Lees, Hill Auditorium, Ann Arbor, MI

 But with time, the sounds and spectacle fade into memory; with time, memory fades into oblivion.
 Today, the opera has long since been lost and forgotten, and with it, the dramatic context of the original work.
-The setting, the characters and the action can now exist only within the imagination of a listener, someone guided by the shifting moods and colors of the only music which has survived: the Prelude to Act I.
+The setting, the characters and the action can now exist only within the imagination of a listener, someone guided by the shifting moods and colors of the only surviving music from the opera: the Prelude to Act I.

 I. Con moto